PAGE UPDATED: 17.06.2022

-If you’re heading for the Peak District there are a few things you simply must do.
-Taking a drive along the Snake Pass is one of them.
+If you’re heading to the Peak District there are a number of things you simply must do.
+Taking a drive along Snake Pass is one of them.

 Wild camping in Castleton

-On our arrival in the area, the van had struggled up the 20% incline of Winnat’s Pass, her wheels spinning on the wet tarmac in first gear.
+On our arrival in the area, our old motorhome had struggled up the 20% incline of Winnat’s Pass, her wheels spinning on the wet tarmac in first gear.
 Trying to change up into second gear was a no-no; she just couldn’t pull at all.

 The thing is that the Peak District has many roads like this that can and will take you by surprise.
-Indeed, there was a separate occasion where we had to reverse 200 yards all the way down the hill when the old girl ran out of puff!
+Indeed, on another occasion we had to reverse 200 yards all the way down a hill when our van ran out of puff!

-The thing is to keep an eye on those road signs.
-We now know that anything over a 20% incline means we’ll have to find an alternative route.
+We now know to keep an eye on those road signs; anything over a 20% incline means we’ll have to find an alternative route.